wadie999/Chat-Bot/README.md

 ## Introduction

-This project provides a custom text search functionality for large text documents, integrating with the LangChain library.
+This project provides an API for custom text search functionality for large text documents, integrating with the LangChain library.
 It aims to provide efficient and relevant text retrieval for specific use cases.

 ## Installation and Setup